Ireland & Northern Ireland

 These units have the potential to store large quantities of wine, especially taller models.
 They are commonly found with glass doors and internal shelving.
-Units with lots of shelves can hold wine bottles in a horizontal position which is ideal for wine quality, while other units with less shelves can hold units upright depending on preference.
+Units with lots of shelves can hold wine bottles in a horizontal position which is ideal for wine quality, while other units with fewer shelves can hold units upright depending on preference.
 Freestanding units can be placed where you like which is a major benefit to freestanding models.

 Can I install a freestanding wine cooler under my counter?

 As long as the units are provided with adequate ventilation on all sides the unit can work effectively in maintaining the perfect environment for your wines.
 Ensure a 2-3 inch space on every side including the roof of the unit to avoid overheating as a result of overcompensation by the compressor.
-Providing airflow in this way is very important and without it your wine coolers lifespan will be shortened and your unit will not run as effectively.
+Providing airflow in this way is very important and without it, your wine coolers lifespan will be shortened and your unit will not run as effectively.

 A built-in unit is similar in appearance to a freestanding unit.
 The major defining characteristic is that they can be built into existing kitchen cabinetry as front vents are provided which allows air to dissipate freely.

 Just like a regular fridge, they need to be kept clean and dry to work effectively.
-Ensure there is no build up of water inside.
+Ensure there is no build-up of water inside.

 1) Plug out your wine cooler

-2) Remove all contents of fridge
+2) Remove all contents of the fridge

 3) Clean the inside using a mild cleaner and a cloth/sponge